ZuneNebula/Schrodinger-s-Library/README.md

  b) current customers express above 60% satisfaction or preference over similar systems when polled/surveyed after making a purchase.

-If both a) and b) are accomplished, we will consider our system a success
+If both a) and b) are accomplished, we will consider our system a success.